aboutcode-org/scancode.io/docs/scancodeio-settings.rst

 Once enabled, all the Web UI views and REST API endpoints will force the user to login to gain access.

-Create a superuser with the following command and follow the prompts:
-$ ./manage.py createsuperuser

-Generate a unique API key for this user using providing the username used in the previous command:
-$ ./manage.py drf_create_token USERNAME
-Generated token 3bf81af7f100548219e73ec69669ee7acabf8fd8 for user USERNAME

-The 3bf81af7f100548219e73ec69669ee7acabf8fd8 valie is your API key.
+A management command :ref:`cli_create_user` is available to create users and generate their API key for authentication.

-See :ref:`rest_api_authentication` for details on the``API key`` authentication system in the REST API.
+See :ref:`rest_api_authentication` for details on using the ``API key`` authentication system in the REST API.

 .. _scancodeio_settings_workspace_location: